List of female senators of the Philippines: History

 Miriam Defensor Santiago was the first Filipino and first Asian from a developing country to be elected as a judge of the International Criminal Court (ICC) on December 12, 2011.
 She later resigned the post due to suspected ME/CFS, which turned out to be lung cancer.

 Gloria Macapagal Arroyo was the first female senator who was elected as vice president (1998–2001) and later installed to the presidency (2001–2010).
 She became the first female speaker of the House of Representatives in 2018.

-Risa Hontiveros is the Philippines' first democratic socialist woman senator, representing the Akbayan party.
+Loren Legarda is the first Philippine female senator to top the Senate race twice in 1998 and 2007.
+She also became the first woman to serve as Majority Floor Leader of the Senate of the Philippines as well as the second woman to serve as President Pro Tempore of the Senate of the Philippines.
+She was also the youngest senator during the 11th Congress.
+She is the only female member of the Senate's history to serve in four different decades.
+Legarda is currently serving her fourth term as a senator, making her the longest-serving female senator in the Philippines.